-Housing Disrepair & Homes (Fitness for Human Habitation) Act
+Housing Disrepair & Homes Act Claims

 The Fitness for Human Habitation Act, often just called the Homes Act, is a new law which says your properties must be fit to live in.
 Put simply, it sets minimum standards of fitness for habitation any leased property covered by the act.
 Put simply, it sets minimum standards of fitness for habitation for: